chillavanilla/TeeworldsEconMod/README.md

 So all players who leave during end screen won't be tracked.
 If the scorelimit is 1000 the wins and looses will be saved instantly on the 10th capture.

-``shuffle_teams`` confuses the script regarding team color.
-So all stats depending on team color are broken ( for now only wins and looses).

-In general just keep in mind the script just parses the logs.
+Keep in mind the script just parses the logs.
 So everything messing with the logs can be dangerous.
 Things like ``restart`` and ``reload`` are untested and not recommended.
 Also using the rcon command ``say`` to create fake game messages like ``say 'nameless tee' has left the game`` is most likely crashing the server.